ezramorse/mens/README.md

 ## Questions & Contributions

-Please fork and contribute, and send feedback & examples to [me@ezramorse.com](mailto:me@ezramorse.com) of any type of isomorphic web application built with the mens stack.
+Please fork and contribute, and send feedback & examples to [me@ezramorse.com](mailto:me@ezramorse.com) of any type of isomorphic mithril web application built with the mens stack.

 ## Credits